untuned/RuneAudio/Suptronics_X4000K/README.md

 ### Hardware
 - 1st layer spacers: shorter ones with threaded tips
-- fixed base spacers:
+- Fixed base spacers:
 	- threads are very tight - beware head cut off
 	- should fix only front-left and rear-right
+- Audio output jumpers: move all 3 to `RPi I2S` on the right

 ### Software
 **HDMI**